 Radio frequency identification (RFID) technology is spreading across a large number of industries, including livestock.
-Using RFID for livestock management is becoming the norm rather than the exception, driven in part by mandates from the U.S. Department of Agriculture (USDA).
+Using RFID for livestock management is becoming the norm rather than the exception.

 - RFID tags are replacing traditional metal ID tags in livestock management.

 - Animals receive RFID ear tags that are tracked by stationary and handheld readers.

 - Farmers use RFID to identify and track livestock inventory, as well as record essential health data for each animal.

 - Governments around the world are encouraging the technology’s use to better manage animal diseases.

 HOW RFID IN LIVESTOCKS MANAGEMENT WORKS

 In livestock management, RFID is used to identify and track individual animals, including cows, bison, pigs, goats and more.
 A tamper-proof RFID tag in a durable plastic case is attached to the ear of each animal via an easy-to-use applicator tool.
 Many tags are composed of two discs joined together through the animal’s ear, usually shaped like a disc, strip or flag.
 The process is similar to piercing a human ear.
 Each tagged animal is assigned a unique tracking number, and RFID readers identify each animal via its RFID tag.

 Farms can use either portable or stationary RFID readers to interrogate the tags.
 Stationary readers can be incorporated in gateways that cattle walk through, or as part of the traditional scales used to weigh the animals.
 The data collected from the readers is fed into the facility’s computer system, which can be connected via the Internet to cloud-based tracking systems.